Thistleton

-Close by, to the south of the village, lies the RAF Cottesmore airfield established a few years before WWII.
+Close by, to the south of the village, lies the RAF Cottesmore airfield which opened in 1938.
 The airfield is now the Army's Kendrew Barracks.

 Boxing match

 On 28 September 1811 a massive crowd of up to 20,000 watched a prizefight at Thistleton Gap.
 Tom Cribb fought the American Tom Molineaux in a hotly contested re-match for the heavyweight championship of England.
 The match was a matter of national pride and the names of both these men were famous throughout the land.
-The venue was chosen as the three counties of Rutland, Leicestershire and Lincolnshire met there and if the police arrived to halt the illegal fight the boxers and crowd could escape across the county boundary.
+The venue was chosen as the three counties of Rutland, Leicestershire and Lincolnshire met there in a tripoint and, if the authorities arrived to halt the illegal fight, the boxers and crowd could escape across the county boundary.
 In the eleventh round Cribb knocked out Molineaux.
 The original match, a year before, had ended in exhaustion for both men after a gruelling 33 rounds with accusations of cheating.
 During the intervening period both men had lost weight; Cribb because of extensive training with the famous Captain Barclay and Molineaux due to loss of muscle whilst earning his keep at local prizefighting venues.